tjkerr-stack/enduro-autosplit/README.md

 ## Timing Method

 This is designed for IGT timing.
 Enduro Racer has some lazy programming around the handling of fractional seconds.
-While within a track the timer will count up, and then "flip" to the erroneous second count when splitting after crossing the finish line.
-All split times should match what is shown on the end screen.
+While within a track the timer will count up as expected, and then "flip" to the erroneous second count immediately before splitting once you cross the finish line.
+All split times should thus match what is shown on the end screen.

 ## Splits